ptingiris/ptingiris-portfolio/2-ai-healthcare/dev-experience-case-study.md

 This case study demonstrates my ability to lead complex developer experience transformations in challenging environments.
 By addressing the fundamental workflow issues through a structured yet collaborative approach, I was able to rescue a stalled project, improve code quality, and establish sustainable processes for the development team.

 The strategic implementation of improved git workflows, CI/CD pipelines, and AI-enhanced testing tools directly addressed the root causes of the previous challenges, enabling successful project delivery and improving both developer satisfaction and code quality metrics.

-This experience directly relates to the Engineering Manager, Developer Experience role, where similar skills in process optimization, CI/CD implementation, and team leadership would be essential for success.